Innocent Bystander or Devious Opportunist?

 What will your judgement be?

-We can liven up a private dinner for groups of 20 in a venue of your choice, please get in touch and we’ll help with the next steps.
+We can liven up a private dinner for groups of 20 in a venue of your choice, please get in touch and we'll be happy to arrange the next steps.